Current Job Listing

 |Shift Times||Start: 7:00am End: 3:45pm|

-Create structural designs and drawings following standard engineering practice.
+Create electrical designs and drawings following standard engineering practice.

 Essential Job Functions

-•Create new and modify existing 3D models of marine structural components using the latest version of SolidWorks and Rhino.
+• Create new and modify existing 3D models of parts and assemblies for marine systems using the latest version of SolidWorks.

-•Create new and modify existing 2D (AutoCAD) construction drawings.
+• Create new and modify existing 2D (AutoCAD) schematics, layouts and arrangements.

 • Process engineering change orders (ECOs).